Google Analytics

 Bruin supports Google Analytics as a source for ingestr assets, and you can use it to ingest data from Google Analytics into your data warehouse.

 To set up a Google Analytics connection, you need to add a configuration item in the .bruin.yml file and the asset file.
-You will need path to service_account_file and property_id.
+You will need either service_account_file or service_account_json, and a property_id.

 Follow the steps below to correctly set up Google Analytics as a data source and run ingestion.